Major Boobage

-"Major Boobage" is the third episode in season 12 of the American animated television series South Park.
+"Major Boobage" is the third episode in twelfth season of the American animated television series South Park.
 The 170th episode of the series overall, it originally aired on Comedy Central in the United States on March 26, 2008.
 The episode was written and directed by series co-creator Trey Parker.

-In the episode, Kenny becomes addicted to a hallucinogen induced by a new craze in South Park called "cheesing", and experiences hallucinations that are patterned after the 1981 Canadian animated film Heavy Metal, in which he pursues a buxom female in a setting whose motif is based entirely on breasts.
+In the episode, Kenny becomes addicted to a hallucinogen induced by a new craze in South Park called "cheesing" from being exposed to cat urine, and he experiences hallucinations that are patterned after the 1981 Canadian animated film Heavy Metal, in which he pursues a buxom female in a setting whose motif is based entirely on breasts.
 The episode also includes references to Jenkem, Diary of Anne Frank and Eliot Spitzer's 2008 prostitution scandal.
 The episode is rated TV-MA-LSV in the United States for strong language, sexual content, and violence.

 Plot

 Mr. Mackey lectures the kids on the dangers of choking themselves to get high, as well as other methods that are becoming popular, including getting high off cat urine.
 Mr. Mackey explains that urine used by male cats to mark their territory in the presence of other male cats can cause one to become intoxicated when inhaled.
 Out of curiosity, the boys go to Cartman's house to confirm it for themselves by having Cartman's cat, Mr. Kitty, squirt urine in Kenny's face.
 Kenny then experiences a Heavy Metal-esque drug trip driving a rocket-powered, black Pontiac Firebird Trans-Am through space and encountering a woman with large breasts.
 She leads him to a fantasy kingdom, where many of the buildings and natural formations feature breast-like protrusions.
 At the height of the trip, as Kenny is about to bathe with her, Cartman manages to pin him to the ground and wake him back to reality, where he has been running around and removing his clothes.
 Kenny angrily attacks him for interrupting, but Stan and Kyle stop him.
 As a result, Kyle and Stan suggest that they permanently abstain from using cat urine.

 The new drug craze becomes national, with Fox News calling it "cheesing" because it is "fon to due".
 Kyle's parents become alarmed by this and bring it to the attention of other parents, and Gerald Broflovski drafts a bill that will make cats illegal in South Park, whereupon all cats are subsequently taken into custody by the DEA.
 Cartman hides Mr. Kitty in his attic and suggests that he should "write a diary", and he also reluctantly hides many of the neighborhood cats (peculiarly out of compassion for the cats and not out of his usual and initial greed).